What You'll Need

 Salt and Pepper

-1. Cook the farro berries.
-In a pot, cover farro berries in 3 inches of water.
+- Cook the Emmer Farro Berries by placing in a pot, cover with 3 inches of water.
 Bring to a boil and reduce heat.
-Simmer for 40 minuted or until farro berries are softened but still chewy.
-Alternatively, place farro in a rice cooker add 4 cups of water and turn on.
-Allow farro to cool.
+Simmer for 40 minuted or until berries are softened but still chewy.
+Drain and cool.

-2. Chop kale into small pieces and then gently massage the kale with your hands-- the kale will wilt slightly and make a nicer salad.
-Add the kale, goat cheese, pecans and pickled cranberries to the cooled farro.
+- Chop kale into small pieces and then gently massage the kale with your hands-- the kale will wilt slightly and make a nicer salad.
+Add the kale, goat cheese, pecans and pickled cranberries to the cooled Emmer Farro Berries.